 As outlined in Executive Order (EO) 14057, Catalyzing Clean Energy Industries and Jobs Through Federal Sustainability, federal agencies shall increase water efficiency.

 - Set a target to reduce potable intensity by 2030.

 - Set annual targets to reduce potable water intensity each year up to 2030.

-To demonstrate progress in water use efficiency and management and overall sustainability, NIH publishes an annual Sustainability Implementation Plan (SIP) and reports progress to the federal agency, Department of Health and Human Services (HHS).
-HHS adheres to the requirements in Section 14 of EO 13693 and publishes an annual Strategic Sustainability Performance Plan to demonstrate overall agency progress.
+To demonstrate progress in water efficiency and sustainability, NIH publishes an annual Sustainability Plan (SP) and reports progress to their parent government agency, the Department of Health and Human Services (HHS).
+HHS adheres to the requirements of EO 14057 and publishes an annual Sustainability Plan to demonstrate overall agency progress.

 Water use efficiency and management includes implementation of conservation measures and reduction in use intensity across all operations and activities.
 These include management strategies for potable and non-potable water applications.

 NIH Strategies to Achieve Water Use Efficiency and Management Goals

 The NIH Division of Facilities Stewardship Energy Management Branch tracks the NIH water use and implements water saving measures.
 NIH implements the following strategies to improve potable water use reduction measures: